Removing an Executor in Northern Virginia

 - Unpopular Decisions – Not all interested parties are necessarily going to be happy about what is written in a will.
 As long as the executor is making a good faith effort to interpret the will properly, he or she is not likely to be removed.

 If you are planning your estate, one of the most reliable ways to ensure that your executor is not removed after your death, is to make certain that the attorney who drafts the testament uses clear and understandable language.
 If you have any concerns about the way something reads, or believe that it may be misinterpreted, have your estate planning lawyer change it.
-If you have questions about removing a trustee, please contact one of the estate litigation attorneys at Hale Ball
+If you have questions about removing a trustee, or need other services like drafting a will (so it's not left intestate), please contact one of the Fairfax, VA estate litigation attorneys at HALE BALL MURPHY, PLC, who also assist clients in other areas like Annandale for estate guidance.
+Our estate attorneys are skilled in handling every type of estate and trust, including non-traditional trusts like resulting and constructive trusts, and even pet trusts.

 Use the contact form on this page to schedule a consultation, or call 703-591-4900.